In this article, we'll explore the benefits of equine-assisted psychotherapy and learning programmes.

 Equine-assisted psychotherapy never involves riding and clients do not even have to come into contact with the horses.
 However, for many clients, actual contact is a highly meaningful part of the session.
 Clients control whatever proximity or interaction they feel comfortable with, and the reactions of horses and humans are observed and explored by the therapy team.

-Equine-assisted psychotherapy (EAP) as practiced in the Eagala model is a highly effective, credible and internationally recognised method for helping people address issues which are preventing them from making progress in their lives.
+Equine-assisted psychotherapy as practised in the Eagala model is a highly effective, credible and internationally recognised method for helping people address issues which are preventing them from making progress in their lives.

 It is used for a wide variety of problems, including PTSD, substance dependency, the effects of abuse, depression, bullying, lack of confidence and much, much more.